bors-ng/bors-ng.github.io/tos.md

   You give The Service permission to download Your GitHub repository's content, and to add content to the repository.
-* Because you are not allowed to use The Service with private repositories, we may look at the contents of your GitHub repository for any purpose, but we will not modify your repository except to fulfill an explicit request from an authorized user.
+* Because you are not allowed to use The Service with private repositories, We can look at the contents of your repository for any reason (subject to GitHub's ToS and whatever license your repository carries), but We will not modify your repository except to fulfill an explicit request from an authorized user.

 # You are not allowed to hack The Service